BlackOpsOne/BO1-Microsoft-Changes/README.md

 Some of the main differences between the Microsoft Store and Steam versions of Black Ops.

 ## Executables
-- The game is now a 64 bit application, `BlackOps.exe` is significantly larger than Steam's.
+- The game is now a 64 bit application, both executables are larger than Steam's.

 ### `BlackOps.exe`